 What is TransPRK?

 Myopia is a common refractive error amongst Singaporeans as we have one of the highest myopia rates in the world.
-With so people needing glasses and contact lenses to see well, it is no wonder laser vision correction (LVC) has become a popular procedure for users to gain independence from glasses and contact lenses.
+With so many people needing glasses and contact lenses to see well, it is no wonder laser vision correction (LVC) has become a popular procedure for many to gain independence from glasses and contact lenses.
 There are many types of LVC procedures and TransPRK is one of them.
 Read on to understand more.

 What is TransPRK?

 Transepithelial Photorefractive Keratectomy (TransPRK) is a surface-based flapless LVC procedure.
 In TransPRK, the first layer of the cornea (epithelium) is removed with a laser.
 The laser then concentrates a cool beam of ultraviolet light and sends high-energy pulses to reshape the corneal stroma.

 After the cornea has been reshaped, high oxygen-permeability contact lenses are placed on the eyes to act as a bandage for about 3 days.
 These contact lenses provide protection to the eyes and reduce discomfort during the recovery process.
 The lenses are typically removed 3 days post-surgery.
 During this recovery period, the epithelium heals, and most people can recover about 80% of the vision and return to work after 1 week.

 How does TransPRK differ from PRK, LASIK and ReLEx SMILE?